 - Articulate the basic tenets of expressive arts therapy as a multi-modal approach to healing and discuss how Dancing Mindfulness fits into this paradigm; develop programs of implementation in clinical or community settings accordingly.

 This is live interactive webinar based training.
 This is a beginner level course.
 Attendance at all live sessions, and course evaluation is required to receive CE Certificate.
 Course evaluations are made available after all live sessions have been completed within this course portal.
 Upon completing the evaluation, participants will be able to download their CE certificates.
-CE certificates will be downloadable for thirty days after the training.

 State of Ohio Counselor, Social Worker, and Marriage and Family Therapist Board